asamuzaK/urlSanitizer/README.md

 * **Relative & Absolute Path Support**: Safely allows root-relative paths (e.g., `/foo`) and relative paths (e.g., `./foo`) via an opt-in parameter.
 * **DOMPurify Integration**: Purifies HTML/SVG content embedded within data URLs.
 * **Pure ESM with TypeScript Support**: Works seamlessly across modern environments like Node.js, Deno, websites, and browsers (including WebExtensions).

-## Threat Model

-To help you decide if this library fits your security requirements, here is the defined threat model detailing what `url-sanitizer` does and does not protect against.

-### In-Scope (What we protect against)

-This library is primarily designed to prevent **Cross-Site Scripting (XSS)** and unauthorized protocol execution via malicious URLs.

-* **Direct XSS Execution:** Blocks `javascript:` and `vbscript:` schemes outright, even if they are obfuscated with whitespaces or control characters.
-* **Nested XSS in Data/Blob URLs:** Deeply inspects and sanitizes payloads within `data:` and `blob:` URLs.
-If an attacker tries to hide malicious HTML/SVG within a Base64-encoded data URL, the embedded content is purified using DOMPurify and re-encoded back into a sanitized URL.
-* **Unauthorized Schemes:** Denies unknown or unregistered URI schemes by default, preventing application-specific or OS-level protocol hijacking (unless explicitly allowed).

-### Out-of-Scope (What we DO NOT protect against)

-This library validates the *syntax and safe construction* of a URL, but it does not validate the *destination or intent* of the server it points to, nor does it secure a compromised host environment.

-* **Server-Side Request Forgery (SSRF):** We do not check if a URL points to an internal IP address (e.g., `http://localhost`, `http://169.254.169.254`) or a malicious external server.
-* **Phishing & Open Redirects:** A perfectly valid HTTP URL pointing to a phishing site (e.g., `https://evil-example.com/login`) will be considered safe.
-You must implement your own domain allow-listing if you need to restrict destinations.
-* **General HTML Sanitization:** While we sanitize HTML/SVG *inside* data URLs, this library is not a general-purpose HTML body sanitizer.
-Do not use it to sanitize arbitrary user-generated DOM content.
-* **Compromised Host Environment:** We assume the native `URL` API is intact.
-We do not protect against runtime attacks where the global `URL` object has been monkey-patched or tampered with.
-Additionally, when using the lightweight build (`url-sanitizer-wo-dompurify.min.js`), ensuring a secure and untampered global `DOMPurify` instance is the responsibility of the host environment.

-## AI / LLM Application Security

-With the rise of AI agents, RAG (Retrieval-Augmented Generation), and LLM-driven applications, developers increasingly render content generated directly by AI.
-Unpredictable AI outputs introduce unique security risks, and `url-sanitizer` is architected to serve as a reliable defense layer for these modern environments.

-### Defending Against Complex & Obfuscated Payloads
-LLMs can generate highly complex, nested, or Base64-encoded `data:` URLs — either through prompt injection, RAG data poisoning, or simply reproducing obfuscated code from their training data.
-Because `url-sanitizer` performs **Deep Data URL Inspection** — decoding the payload, purifying the inner HTML/SVG tree via DOMPurify, and re-encoding it — it physically neutralizes hidden XSS vectors, ensuring that AI-generated data URLs are safe to render.

-### Neutralizing Hallucinated Schemes
-LLMs generate URLs based on statistical linguistic patterns rather than factual databases.
-As a result, they frequently hallucinate plausible-looking but non-existent or hazardous URI schemes (e.g., `ai-agent://`, `host-settings:`).
-By operating on a **Secure by Default** whitelist approach, `url-sanitizer` automatically denies any unrecognized or unregistered protocols.
-This strict blocking prevents hallucinated schemes from inadvertently triggering application-specific or OS-level protocol hijacking.

 ## Install